xinzhan/core-services.en/help/interface/solutions-core-services.md

 >[!NOTE]
 >
->You might continue to see references to *Marketing Cloud* in its previous, broader context until all the solution interfaces are re-branded to *Enterprise Cloud*.
+>You might continue to see references to *Marketing Cloud* in its previous, broader context until all the solution interfaces are re-branded to *Enterprise Cloud.*

 ![](assets/marketingcloud_32.png) [Marketing Cloud](http://www.adobe.com/marketing-cloud.html)